SoftwareAG/c8y-docs/src/render/guides/http/hello-microservice-python/developing-the-hello-world.html.md

       ]
     }

-### Build the application
+### Building the application

-To build the docker image and save it in "image.tar" run
+To build the docker image and save it in "image.tar", run

     $ docker build -t hello-python-microservice .
     $ docker save hello-python-microservice > "image.tar"

-then pack "image.tar" with the manifest "cumulocity.json" into .zip archive
+Then pack "image.tar" with the manifest "cumulocity.json" into a .zip archive

     $ zip hello-microservice cumulocity.json image.tar

-The resulting "hello-microservice.zip" file contains ready to upload microservice.
+The resulting "hello-microservice.zip" file contains the ready to upload microservice.

 ### Running the example

-Uploading "hello-microservice.zip" into platform can be done via UI.
-In "Administration" application go to
+Uploading the "hello-microservice.zip" into the platform can be done via the UI.
+In the Administration application go to

 Applications -> Own applications -> Add application -> Upload ZIP file

 and choose "Subscribe".

+For details on uploading a microservice ZIP file refer to Administration> Managing applications > Adding applications > [Uploading ZIP files](uploading-zip-files) in the User guide.

 #### Using "microservice" script

-You can also build, upload and subscribe the application using ["microservice" utility script](/guides/reference/microservice-package).
-In this case the files must follow the directory sctructure required by the script.
+You can also build, upload and subscribe the application using the ["microservice" utility script](/guides/reference/microservice-package).
+In this case the files must follow the directory structure required by the script.
 In our example it would be

     /docker/Dockerfile
     /docker/application.py